cdoorenweerd/PyCOIStats/README.md

 - `pdistancer.py` calculates all intraspecific distances (all_intra), all interspecific distances (all_inter), the maximum intraspecific distances (Dmax) and minimum distances to the nearest neighbor (Dmin_NN) and outputs to a csv.

 - the Jupyter Notebook `graphs.ipynb` contains scripts to interactively generate ('barcode gap') violin plots from the output from ```pdistancer.py``` and output the graphs for publication.

+- `makespeciesfastas.py` will generate a separate fasta for each species in the folder /species_fastas

 - `chao1.py` Uses all species' fastas in /species_fastas to run the SpideR_chao1.R script to calculate chao 1 estimates of the total haplotype diversity and returns a csv.
 Note that the function assumes a large number of specimens have been sampled and that duplicate haplotypes have not been removed.